Melbourne CBD Physiotherapy: Experience, Excellence, Results

 Nick is highly skilled at treating all musculoskeletal injuries and has a special interest in tendon and muscle injuries in the feet, ankles, hamstrings and groin.

-- Bachelor of Exercise Science and Human Movement
+- Bachelor of Exercise Science and Human Movement, Victoria University

 In his spare time, Nick is quite a keen runner, having been crowned a Stawell Athletics Club 400m Backmarkers winner.
 He is passionate about running injuries and high performance, having spent time in the United States at The University of Southern California and Europe shadowing running technology companies to learn more about load management, the impact of sports – especially on junior runners – and how injuries can be prevented.